July 3, 2026 · 7 min read

 Keep the original XML untouched.
 Work on a copy in CSV so you can roll back when a mapping goes wrong.

-Libib and CLZ each have their own import wizards.
+Libib and CLZ each have their own import wizards if you are comparing tools.
 Read their docs for column mapping.
-Generic CSV often works if you match their templates.

-If you already exported Goodreads or Steam libraries, you can mix sources: physical discs from Delicious Library, ebooks from Goodreads, PC games from Steam, then dedupe in the preview step.
+Prefer to edit first?
+Convert XML to CSV in a spreadsheet, clean columns, then upload the CSV through the same Settings import dialog.
+You can also mix sources: physical items from Delicious Library, ebooks from Goodreads, PC games from Steam, then dedupe in the preview step.

 Cover images and attachments